 The Breg Polar Care (also known as a cold therapy machine, ice therapy, or cryotherapy) is designed to reduce pain and swelling by delivering hours of ice-cold temperatures to an injured body part.
 Unfortunately, by deadening nerves, patients can easily use it for too long and suffer devastating nerve damage, skin necrosis, frostbite, or other disfiguring injuries that may require surgery.
-Many lawsuits allege that the manufacturers were negligent for failing to warn about this potential risk or design the products with safeguards.

 What is the Breg Polar Care Cold Therapy Machine?

 Breg Inc. manufactures a variety of Breg Polar Care cold therapy machines (also known as “ice therapy” or “cryotherapy”).
 They are mostly marketed to patients following orthopedic surgery for sports injuries in the arm, shoulder, leg, knee, and foot.

 Breg Polar Care machines consist of an ice-filled chest with a motorized pump, which forces freezing-cold water into a hose and a compression pad.
 Patients are instructed to wrap their injured body part inside the compression pad and apply hours of ice-cold temperatures.
 They are told that this is superior to traditional ice-packs because it will reduce inflammation, swelling, and improve healing time and recovery.